 Let them cool completely before filling them.

-Into a big mixing bowl, add the heavy cream, vanilla extract, and powdered sugar.
+Into a large mixing bowl, add the heavy cream, vanilla extract, and powdered sugar.
 Mix with an electric hand mixer until stiff peaks form.

 We like cutting the pastry in half, but you can fill it by inserting a hole in the bottom of each puff and filling them with a pastry bag.